peerquery/V2/README.md

 ## What you should know

-**This version is only a Prrof of Concept so does not include all the features for a full site.**
+**This version is only a Proof of Concept so does not include all the features for a full site.**
 This site runs on Steem Connect v2 so to use it you MUST have your own Steem Connect v2 app - not account.

 ## The following features work: